cinnamonizers/fantasy-wordbook/README.md

 #### Manish KC

 #### Renee Messick
 Though born and raised in the Bay Area, I've found my home in Seattle.
 I'm a web developer in training, interested in creating a user-centric approach to design and development.
 When not coding I'm spending time with my tiny monster dog and binge watching tv shows.

 #### Nicholas Paro
+I was born and raised in Vermont, received a Bachelor of Fine Arts in Music Theory and Composition from Carnegie Mellon Unversity, an Army Veteran, a Computer Science undergrad at Southern New Hampshire University, and now a software developer.
+I am interested in creating customer centric applications which help change someone's life for the better.
+When not working, I spend my time with my family and continuing to learn to concepts and technologies.

 ## Credits and Collaborations

 ## User Stories
 #### End User

 - As a user, I want an easy to understand site which I can easily navigate and want to return to after the first use.